 - Nemo Camping Pillow – If you have the room, packing your normal pillow works great, but camping pillows are comfy, lightweight and take up little room.

 - Kamp Rite Tent Cot – If you have the room for a cot, cots can be incredibly comfortable and super fun!
 The Kamp Rite tent cot is one of my personal favorites.
 Beyond The Tent’s review coming soon!

 - Coleman Quickbed – An air mattress is different from a sleeping pad in that they are much bigger and heavier.
 If you have the room though, they are definitely comfy!

 - Ear Plugs – 2

-We recommend purchasing your family camping clothing from either Cabela’s or REI as both have a wide selection of camp clothing for men, women and kids as well as a wide range of sizes.
+I recommend purchasing your family camping clothing from either Cabela’s or REI as both have a wide selection of camp clothing for men, women, and kids as well as a wide range of sizes.
 Here is a post we did last fall about some of our favorite camping clothing.